carnager/dofi/README.md

 If you use proper symbols for groups and tags (I use *+* and *@*), you can filter this down very precisely: `^1 @vinyl` will show all todos which have the tag *vinyl* and priority *1*.

+the rofi command line options can be changed in the config file.

 # Dependencies:

 * gawk